-The correct camera ISO you need to set should be a mix between speed and photo quality.
-You need to be able to weigh up the available light, then set the lowest possible ISO that allows you to shoot quick enough so not to blur the subject.
+The correct ISO setting you need to set, should be a mix between speed and photo quality.
+You need to be able to weigh up the available light, then set the lowest possible ISO setting that allows you to shoot quick enough so not to blur the subject.

-Over on our facebook page this week we had quite a few questions regarding ISO.
+Over on our facebook page this week we had quite a few questions regarding correct ISO setting.

 What is ISO?
 How does it affect photos?
 In which situations should we use different ISO settings?

 What ISO is best for daytime verses night time?

 These questions are best answered by studying the example images below.

 Shown below are several photos for you to visually learn from.
 For each photo I’ve also listed what ISO setting I chose to use and why.